MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 By using bytes as tokens, we consolidate multiple low-level bits into a meaningful identifier that captures more semantic information, making the overall system far more efficient and expressive. $1$ byte token = $8$ bits representation depth, so it produces $8\times$ shorter sequences than bit-level tokenization.

 ><b>:question: Wait what?
 Why is byte-level tokenization now shortening the token sequences?
-I thought tokens were now bytes and thus $8\times$ larger?</b>
+I thought tokens were now bytes and thus 8 times larger?</b>
 >
 >Individual tokens at the byte level are larger in size than individual bit tokens.
 The twist is that you need far fewer of the byte-level tokens to represent the same.
 When you tokenize at the bit level, you need $8$ tokens to represent what $1$ byte-level token can uniquely represent.
 So, while each byte-token is $8\times$ larger, you need $8\times$ fewer tokens overall to represent the same text.